 Overview

-The Foundation Spatial Data Framework (FSDF) is an ANZLIC initiative that aims to deliver national coverage (for Australia and New Zealand) of the best available, most current, authoritative source of foundation spatial data which is standardised and quality controlled.
+The Foundation Spatial Data Framework (FSDF) is an ANZLIC initiative that aims to deliver national Australia and New Zealand coverage of the best available, most current, authoritative source of standardised and quality controlled foundation spatial data.
 Foundation spatial data provides the basic data infrastructure within which richer applications can be implemented.
-ANZLIC envisions that foundation spatial data will become a ubiquitous part of activities across all sectors of both the Australian and New Zealand economies.
+ANZLIC envisions foundation spatial data as a ubiquitous part of activities across all sectors of both the Australian and New Zealand economies.

 The FSDF has been conceived as a coherent national approach to enable access to and evolution of national foundation spatial data.
 It will provide a common reference for the assembly and maintenance of Australian and New Zealand foundation level spatial data in order to serve the widest possible variety of users.
 The FSDF represents a data and user demand centric approach to developing national Spatial Data Infrastructure (SDI).